suresh-vsk/techAssignmentIov42/README.md

 ### HTML Fixtures (`cypress/fixtures/`)

-**Why We Created Custom HTML Fixtures:**
+**Why Created Custom HTML Fixtures:**

 The core challenge was that SauceDemo requires UI login before accessing any pages.
-To implement SQL authentication bypass, we needed to serve authenticated pages without going through the actual login process.
+To implement SQL authentication bypass, I needed to serve authenticated pages without going through the actual login process.

 **The Problem:**
 - SauceDemo redirects to login page for unauthenticated users